Why Do I Need Constant Reassurance in Relationships?

 The shift is not about eliminating the need, but about developing a greater sense of internal stability so that reassurance becomes supportive rather than necessary.

 This process often begins with awareness.
-Clients start noticing when the feeling is being triggered and what may be happening underneath it.
-Instead of reacting immediately, they begin to pause and observe their internal experience.
+There is a growing ability to notice when the feeling is being triggered and what may be happening underneath it.
+Instead of reacting immediately, there can be more space to pause and observe the internal experience.

 Recognizing the urge for reassurance before acting on it